Blackball, New Zealand

 Blackball is a small town on the West Coast of the South Island of New Zealand, approximately 29 km from Greymouth.
 Elevation is approximately 100 metres.
-The town was named after the Black Ball Shipping Line, which leased land in the area to mine for coal.

 Blackball was a centre of New Zealand radicalism and workers' militancy.
 It is credited as the birthplace of (the predecessors of) the New Zealand Labour Party, which followed the 1908 miners 'cribtime' strike, at ten weeks the longest in New Zealand history.
 In the 1913 Great Strike, Blackball miners were the last to return to work, in 1914.
-During the strike they had picketed miners in nearby Brunner and had burnt down the secretary of the 'arbitration' (scab) union's home.
+During the strike they had picketed miners in nearby Brunner and had burnt down the secretary of the 'arbitration' (strikebreaker) union's home.
 In 1925 the headquarters of the Communist Party of New Zealand moved to Blackball from Wellington.
 The pit closed in 1964.

 History

-The gold rush in the Moonlight district in 1864-65 heralded the birth of Blackball.
-In November 1865 a gold nugget was found in what was later called Blackball Creek but it was not until 1866 that gold in payable quantities was found in upper Blackball Creek.
+The gold rush in the Moonlight district in 1864–65 heralded the birth of Blackball.
+In November 1865, a gold nugget was found in what was later called Blackball Creek but it was not until 1866 that gold in payable quantities was found in upper Blackball Creek.
 At the time, this area was known as Garden Gully but as gold continued to be found, it became known as Croesus.

+Blackball was founded in 1893 following the establishment of a nearby mine.
+The town was named after the Black Ball Shipping Line, which leased land in the area to mine for coal.

 As the number of gold miners continued to increase, the difficulties of supplying them with food multiplied.
 The Plateau (later to be known as Blackball) was used as an over-night stop in the two-day journey from Greymouth.
 Huts and small store sheds gradually formed a small township which became known as Blackball.

 Blackball Workingmen's Club is one of the few old community organisations left in the town.
 Both the Oddfellows Lodge and the Buffaloes Lodge closed long ago.
 In its heyday Blackball had a Lodge of the Oddfellows Order.
 The Oddfellows Lodge played a major role in community life offering financial aid and self-improvement in the age before TV and State Social Security.
-The Oddfellows Hall was a major center of community activity and social life.
+The Oddfellows Hall was a major centre of community activity and social life.

 The Blackball lodge of the United Ancient Order of Druids was formed originally in 1906 and like most other organisations of its day has ceased to exist in Blackball.
-While most businesses and organisations have shut down in the town of Blackball, the hotel once named "The Blackball Hilton" was stil operating in 2021.
-Though now known as "Formerly the Blackball Hilton" due to a lawsuit by the Hilton hotel chain, the historic hotel remains in business as a place to sleep and is a symbol of the town's historic background.